harmanT23/yournextroommates/README.md

 During its development, YNR was further expanded to consider professionals who might be looking to room with people in the same profession or entirely different ones.
 Effectively, YNR gives a user the option to live with someone in a field they're interested in learning more about, or working with, etc.

 #### Transparency in mind
 YNR is designed to ensure a listing is as clear and as honest as possible.
-For example, a listing must include how many tenants currently live there, extra expenses a new roommate can expect along with lease duration.
+For example, a listing must include how many tenants currently live there, extra expenses a new roommate can expect and the lease duration a new tenant will be legally obligated to.

 ## Current Status
 As of now the back-end has been completed and is usable.
 I will be working on getting the front-end finished as time permits.